PericoLedesma/free-genai-bootcamp-2025/README.md

 - Create a new directory for the backend project.
 - Initialize a Python virtual environment.
-- Install necessary dependencies (FastAPI, SQLite, and Mage).
+- Install necessary dependencies (Flask, SQLite, and Mage).

  2. Define the database schema: